influxdata/docs-v2/content/influxdb/v2/api-guide/client-libraries/arduino.md

 weight: 201
 ---

-Arduino is an open-source hardware and software platform used for building electronics projects.
+Arduino is an open source hardware and software platform used for building electronics projects.

 The documentation for this client library is available on GitHub.